subramen/demuxr/README.md

 ## Who is Demuxr for?
 Demuxr is for anyone who wishes they had a karaoke version of their favorite tracks, not limited to voice karaoke!
 I use Demuxr to train my bass ear, isolate tricky riffs, and karaoke-jam on my bass and guitar.
 My friend replaces vocals with his own.
-His friend listens to isolated drum tracks on loop because he's a bit crazy like that.
+His friend listens to isolated drum tracks on loop.
 Demuxr is for anyone who wants to play around with the music they listen to.

 ## How do I use it?
 1. Find your song on youtube